 If you need some inspiration, take a look at our monthly series Innermost Recommends, where we pull together our favourite songs, books and films for the month.
 Got a suggestion?
 Hit us up on our socials - we’d love to hear what you’ve been watching.

-If you’ve been feeling frustrated, stuck or cooped up (and who hasn’t, recently?), giving a creative outlet a go could be the making of you.
+Giving a creative outlet a go could be the making of you, and is a fantastic way of giving a stressed-out mind some time to wind-down and wonder freely.
 Drawing, writing, painting, collaging and cake decorating all count, so pick the arts-and-crafty option that appeals to you most and go to town.

 Whatever you choose, it’s crucial to get creative without the fear of judgement, either from yourself or others.
 Give yourself permission to go crazy and put whatever’s on your mind out into the world, whether that’s through a poem, a watercolour or a knitted scarf.